USU’s retirement plans provide a strong foundation. Retirement plan options include TIAA, Fidelity, and Utah Retirement Systems (URS).

 Changes can be made monthly, and must be turned in by the 15th of the month prior to the start of the contribution.
-Your contribution will occur through payroll deduction on both the pre-tax and post-tax options.
-The 2018 maximum contribution is $18,500 per supplemental retirement plan, if under age 50.
-If over age 50, the maximum contribution is $24,500.
+Your contribution will occur through payroll deduction on either a pre-tax or post-tax basis, based on the plan elected.
+The 2021 maximum contribution is $19,500 per supplemental retirement plan, if under age 50.
+If over age 50, the maximum contribution is $26,000.

 Learn more about 403b and 457 retirement plans